 Assignments/Late Work – Assigned work will be due on dates specified by the instructor.
-This work must be submitted before the required deadline.
-If the assignment is late, the student will receive either a zero, no credit, or reduced points.
+If the assignment is late, the student will receive either a zero or no credit.
 If events occur which prevent the student from handing work in on time, special permission for submitting an assignment late may be requested in writing.
 This request must be submitted to the instructor before the due date stating the reason for the extension and the amount of additional time requested to complete the assignment.
 If a student is unable to come to class the day work is due, it is the student’s responsibility to contact the instructor according to that instructor’s designated manner of communication and make arrangements for submission of the work.
 The policy for handling pass-fail paperwork will be discussed by each course’s instructor.

 Fieldwork Attendance Policy: - The Occupational Therapy Assistant Program requires a major commitment of time and energy.
 This is especially true during the level I and II fieldwork experience.

 The student must attend ALL fieldwork I and II dates at clinical site, on campus and on Canvas.